 Laser therapy for spider veins is another popular spider vein treatment option.
 However, laser therapy can cause skin discoloration and it’s extremely ineffective.
 YIt requires multiple sessions over several weeks and months before you see any significant changes.
 As such, laser therapy isn’t a recommended spider vein treatment.

 Note that both sclerotherapy and laser therapy are only suitable for surface spider veins.
 If you have venous insufficiency, these treatments will only cure spider veins temporarily.
 Recommended treatments for venous insufficiency include radiofrequency ablation, venaseal, and endovenous laser ablation.

-It’s important to consult a diplomat-certified spider vein specialist who can test you for venous insufficiency.
+It’s important to consult a spider vein doctor who can test you for venous insufficiency.
 Based on the results of the test, they curate the best treatment plan for your needs.

 FAQs About Spider Veins